fevzibabaoglu/Shell-Scripts/README.md

     * MacAddress: MAC address of the target computer
     * Username: Username of the user on the target computer
     * GrubBootIndex *[Optional]*: If the target computer has more than one Linux distro installed, specify the index of the target boot. *(Default: 0)*

----
-# AutoHotKey

-## MaximizeTerminal
-Minimizes all the apps except the terminal when the terminal is maximized.

-## ToggleDesktopIcons
-Toggle desktop icons using shortcut [Win+Q].